+affairs, Jacquelyn Oesterblad (center)

 HE COMPETITION TO EARN the Flinn Scholarship is intense; out of hundreds of gifted, accomplished applicants, just 20 become Flinn Scholars each year.
 But that's where the competition stops.
 Perhaps the most striking characteristic of the Flinn Scholars community is its decades-long tradition of mutual support.
 When one Scholar learns about a research opportunity, she shares the news with her peers.
 When another Scholar defends his honors thesis, the presentation room is crowded with fellow Scholars.
 Several times a year, Scholars from one university will caravan to another to catch up in person.
-And from across Arizona and around the country, alumni Scholars counsel current Scholars, send job-opening announcements, and cheer on one another as they reach career milestones. ightarrow The world is your campus
+And from across Arizona and around the country, alumni Scholars counsel current Scholars, send job-opening announcements, and cheer on one another as they reach career milestones.

+TRAVEL

+→ THE WORLD IS

+YOUR CAMPUS